sal55/langs/Compilertest1.md

 ### Compile Time

-How long it took to compile its largest successfully compiled input.
+How long it took, or would have taken, to compile 2000K lines.

-Values in brackets are extrapolated, as not all managed the full 2000K lines (or it would have taken too long).
+Values in brackets are linearly extrapolated, as not all managed the full 2000K lines (or it would have taken too long).
 However, that assumes compile-time increases linearly; many will have exponential increases in compile-time as input sizes get bigger.

 ### Lines per Second